skramm/homog2d/docs/homog2d_manual.md

 // or
 c2.set( pt1, pt2 );
 ```
-For these latter functions, the 2 (or 3) points must be different, and not colinear.
+For these latter functions, the 2 (or 3) points must be different, and not colinear (for 3 points).
 This is checked for and will throw if not the case (unless the "no error" build option is activated).

 ![showcase6](showcase/showcase6.gif)